Maritime Law Enforcement Specialist

 The Maritime Enforcement Specialist (ME) rating is the uniformed law enforcement specialist of the United States Coast Guard.
 Responsible for law enforcement and force protection, these personnel are trained in traditional maritime law enforcement, anti-terrorism, force protection, port security and safety, and unit-level training.

 Mission

 MEs are the Coast Guard's tactical specialists.
 When situations demand the high risk tactics, such as helicopter insertion or Visit, board, search, and seizure, MEs get the call.
-Most MEs are typically assigned to special units Deployable Specialized Forces (DSF), a Maritime Force Protection Unit (MFPU), or United States Coast Guard Police shore units.
+Most MEs are typically assigned to special mission unit: Deployable Specialized Forces (DSF).
+MEs can also be assigned to a Maritime Force Protection Unit (MFPU), or United States Coast Guard Police shore units.